* I am away. This post is scheduled. Your support in sharing this author’s interview is appreciated. Emunah, enjoy your day of shine hun! Chat soon.*

 Wow, so many people would like to play the piano.
 That makes those who already know how pretty special lol.
 What would be the most amazing adventure to go on?

 I’d love to go to Ireland!
 I have deep Irish roots, so I’d like to see what it’s like to visit.

 Cool.
 Marie, if you had unlimited funds to build a house that you would live in for the rest of your life, what would the finished house be like?

 I’ve always wanted a beach house.
 I don’t think I’d be too picky, as long as it was pretty and I could plant myself on the back porch, listen to the waves of the ocean as a sort of white noise, and write like a maniac.

 Chai iced tea with coconut milk.
 I haven’t been able to enjoy that for many years now, because I’m on a no-caffeine kick, but I really loved it.

 What state or country do you never want to go back to?

-Nice.
-I know you’re into music.
+Into music?
 What songs have you completely memorized?

 Who is your favorite writer?